HarvardPL/datalog-synth-smt-asp-artifact/README.md

 - `table_2.tsv` (average time, in seconds)
 - `table_3.tsv` (number of conflicts)

+These are the main claims that this experiment should validate:

+- MonoSynth-Z3 on average outperforms ProSynth-Z3, although the gains are not universal.
+- LoopSynth-Z3 occasionally outperforms ProSynth-Z3 and MonoSynth-Z3.
+- MonoSynth-CVC4 consistently outperforms ProSynth-CVC4.
+- LoopSynth-CVC4 outperforms ProSynth-CVC4, and occasionally MonoSynth-CVC4.
+- ASPSynth-Clingo has by far the best performance: it is fast and consistent.
+- ASPSynth-WASP also performs consistently well, except for a single benchmark it times out on (`sql-15`).

 ### Evaluating Section 7.5 (Regular Benchmarks)

 Run this command: